VersusCenter

 Pros

-• Handwriting improves memory retention and learning
+• Handwriting improves memory encoding and recall

 Cons